-You think its hotter, because of the color, but you haven't measured it
+You think its hotter, because of the colour, but you haven't measured it

-Relying on color isn't a reliable way to tell how hot the manifold is at a certain point.
-With this light glow, it will appear different colors under different light levels.
+Relying on colour isn't a reliable way to tell how hot the manifold is at a certain point.
+With this light glow, it will appear different colours under different light levels.
 Therefore always check with an infrared thermometer that has been calibrated.
 Using cheap un-calibrated tools gives unreliable results.

 Here you see the engine from the first angle.

 Now another angle, you can see the white and yellow circled portions looks blacker (i.e. cooler) than in the image above.
 This is due to the lighting and demonstrates why they should be measured.

 Uneven thickness of manifold

 No two manifolds are identical, some may have thicker spots than others, leading to lower external temperatures.
 You can see from the colour - again better id you measure!
 The example below you can see the deliberately thicker part of the manifold - it appears darker, because it is cooler.

 At different points on the manifold, you will have different gas flow rates.
 As you can see from the image below, on the left the first engine cylinder connects, in the centre the second and then on the tight the third.
 This shows that as there is less hot gas (and hence less energy in the gas) traveling through the pipe, it is cooler.